The quick and dirty version of my story:

-I consider myself a lost child, that is, a person who childhood was lost to DSM diagnosis, drugs and the mental “health care” system.
+I consider myself a lost child, that is, a person who childhood was lost through DSM diagnosis, drugs, and the mental “health care” system.

-Meanwhile I suffered devastating cognitive problems from shock neurotesting later revealed as prefrontal cortical dementia and almost complete working memory loss.
-This damage was emphatically denied by my doctors before testing and shock was denied as the culprit after testing.
+Meanwhile, I suffered devastating cognitive problems from ECT.
+Neuro-testing later revealed as what resembles pre-frontal cortical dementia and almost complete working memory loss.
+This damage was emphatically denied by my doctors before testing and ECT was never considered as a cause.

-After a torturous two year drug taper, I was free of pharmaceuticals and I began rebuilding my life.
-A big part of that was uncovering my true problems: I learned my emotional distress was not bi-polar disorder, but instead have sensory processing disorder (SPD), a few hidden learning disabilities, and metabolic syndrome –none of which would have ever been helped by drugs, therapy or shock.
+After a torturous two-year drug taper, I was free of pharmaceuticals and I began rebuilding my life.
+A big part of this recovery was uncovering my true problems: I learned my emotional distress was not bipolar disorder, but instead have sensory processing disorder (SPD), a few hidden learning disabilities, and metabolic syndrome –none of which would have ever been helped by drugs, therapy or shock.

-I’ve since pieced together my puzzling conditions, found solutions and have begun to heal and rebuild my life.
+I’ve since pieced together my puzzling conditions, found solutions and have begun to heal and start over.

 So much more happened in between which will be covered in my memoir in the works.

-I write about shock and other psychiatric atrocities and disability with goals beyond informing; I also hope to provide solutions and encourage self-advocacy.
+I write about ECT and other psychiatric atrocities and disability with goals beyond informing; I also hope to provide solutions and encourage self-advocacy.

 I aspire to develop therapies that will help myself and fellow shock survivors regain their abilities and have a life worth living aftershock.

 When I’m not researching or banging the anti-psychiatry drum, I keep busy with online classes, drawing and have recently taken my love affair with writing to the next level.